birdLark/birdLark.github.io/blog/2021-12-30-hive-to-clickhouse.md

 ClickHouse is a distributed columnar DBMS for OLAP.
 Our department has stored all log data related to data analysis in ClickHouse, an excellent data warehouse, and the current daily data volume has reached 30 billion.

-In the previous article [How to quickly import data from HDFS into ClickHouse] (2021-12-30-hdfs-to-clickhouse.md), we mentioned the use of Seatunnel [https://github.com/apache/incubator -seatunnel](https://github.com/apache/incubator-seatunnel) After a very simple operation on the data in HDFS, the data can be written to ClickHouse.
+In the previous article [How to quickly import data from HDFS into ClickHouse] (2021-12-30-hdfs-to-clickhouse.md), we mentioned the use of LarkMidTable [https://github.com/apache/incubator -birdLark](https://github.com/apache/incubator-birdLark) After a very simple operation on the data in HDFS, the data can be written to ClickHouse.
 The data in HDFS is generally unstructured data, so what should we do with the structured data stored in Hive?

 ![](/doc/image_zh/hive-logo.png)